-Growth has averaged 17 percent the last 10 years, of which 12 percent has been organic.
+Growth has averaged 26 percent the last 10 years, of which 15 percent has been organic.
 Acquisitions have built synergies with new solutions, new markets and new talents and helped to drive growth.

-Continuous growth and profit
+► Continuous growth and profit

-BTS has delivered profit every year irrespective of market conditions and despite substantial costs for acquisitions and investments in product development and market establishment around the world.
+During the last 10 years, growth has averaged 18 percent per year, of which 13 percent has been organic.
+The company has delivered profit every year irrespective of market conditions and despite substantial costs for acquisitions and investments in product development and market establishment around the world.